noccu/umamusu-translate/README.md

     - To update yourself when the translations are jumbled, see [here](updating-ui.md)
 1. **Skills and other variable text**: See the [db-translate project]

+Updating: Just download the project again and overwrite, or use git for ease and finer control (but it's confusing, find a guide somewhere!)
 If you want to add additional translations through deepl, or contibute your own, see [translating.md](translating.md)

 # Script info